Robin Coste Lewis: Biography

-Lewis received her BA from Hampshire College in creative writing and comparative literature; a Masters of Theological Studies degree in Sanskrit and comparative religious literature from the Divinity School at Harvard University; an MFA in poetry at New York University; and a PhD from the University of Southern California"s Creative Writing and Literature Program, where she was a Provost’s Fellow in poetry and visual studies.
-Lewis’s current scholarly research focuses on the intersecting production histories of early African American poetry and photography, for which she also received the Anne Friedberg Memorial Grant from USC's Visual Studies Research Institute.
+Lewis received her BA from Hampshire College in creative writing and comparative literature; a Masters of Theological Studies degree in Sanskrit and comparative religious literature from the Divinity School at Harvard University; an MFA in poetry at New York University; and a PhD from the University of Southern California"s Creative Writing and Literature Program, where she was a Provost Fellow in poetry and visual studies.

 Lewis has taught on the faculty of Wheaton College, Hunter College, and Hampshire College.
-Currently, she teaches in NYU's low-residency MFA in Paris, and is a writer-in-residence at USC.
+Currently, she teaches in NYU's low-residency MFA in Paris, and is a Professor of English in the PhD program in Creative Writing at USC.
 She lives in Los Angeles.

 Born in Compton, California, her family is from New Orleans.

+Awards and honors

+From 2017 to 2021, Coste Lewis was the Poet Laureate of Los Angeles.
+The following year, she earned the American Academy in Rome Prize, after which she was the Ford Foundation scholar in residence at the Museum of Modern Art.